Belarus (tractor): Azerbaijan

 In December 2004 Ganja Auto Plant restarted manufacturing and the first car built at the factory was sold.
 In 2008, the plant produced about 600 cars and tractors.

 Pakistan

 Fecto Group first introduced Soviet Brand Tractors in West Pakistan back in 1962.
 Initially tractors were imported from USSR.
 Later Fecto Belarus Tractor Assembly Plant was built in Lahore in 1980's.
-Since then different Tractor Models were introduced ranging from from 25 H.P to 80 H.P.
+Since then different Tractor Models were introduced ranging from 25 H.P to 80 H.P.
 These include: